Sekhemre Wahkhau Rahotep: Petrie Museum UC 14327

 Rahotep is known from a stele found at Coptos reporting the restoration of the temple of Min.
 The stele reads:

 (year ... under) the Majesty of Horus Wahankh, Two Ladies Weserrenput, Horus of Gold, Wad ... (...
 Son of) Re Rahotep, given life.
 His Majesty (said?) to his nobles and the courtiers who were in his following ... the temple ...
 My Majesty found (concerning) my father (Min), who is at the head of all gods, that his gates and doors had fallen into ruin, (They did obeisance ? before) his Majesty and said: What your ka (commands) shall come to pass, O king, our lord.
 It is Hu, indeed, who is in your mouth, and Sia (who is in your heart).
 Ptah-Sokar ... the gods fashioned you ... that you might act for them to found their temples ...

 You have united Upper and Lower Egypt.
 May your heart be joyful upon the Horus-throne of the living ...
 You are ruling what the sun (encircles) ... the god (...) of the people, the refuge of all...night ... in sleeping ... the gods in seeking what is beneficial to this land.
 Re has placed you as his image ... what is removed (?)... as it was in the time of your fathers, the kings who followed Horus.
 Never was ... lost in my time ... which existed formerly.
 I made monuments for the gods ... wonders, which were brought ...

 Bow of King's Son Ameny

 Rahotep is mentioned on a bow of a king's son Ameny dedicated to "the service of Min in all his feasts" at Coptos.

 Non-Contemporary Attestations

 Karnak King List

-In the Thutmosid Period, he is mentioned in the Karnak King List #48 as "[Sekhem]re Wahkhaure" {[sḫm]-rꜤ wꜢḥ-ḫꜤw}, between Khaankhre Sobekhotep and Sewahenre Senebmiu.
+In the Thutmosid Period, he is mentioned in the Karnak King List #48 as "[Sekhem]re Wahkhau" {[sḫm]-rꜤ wꜢḥ-ḫꜤw}, between Khaankhre Sobekhotep and Sewahenre Senebmiu.